DuPage County Rape Defense Lawyer

 We Protect You Even in the Most Challenging Circumstances

-Our legal defense team conducts our own investigation, with expert testimony as needed, and independent, thorough investigators to gather evidence on your behalf.
-We use our findings to prepare a detailed, meticulously researched defense to address all the points of the prosecution’s case.
+Our legal team conducts thorough investigations, using expert testimony and independent investigators to collect evidence in your favor.
+We use this information to craft a meticulously researched defense that addresses all facets of the prosecution’s case.

 • Statutory rape (under the age of consent)